quixio/quix-docs/docs/develop/integrate-data/overview.md

 ## See also

-There is also a [section](../../integrations/overview.md) in this documentation providing more information on specific integrations you can use for products such as InfluxDB.
+There is also a [section](../../integrations/overview.md) in this documentation providing more information on specific integrations you can use for connecting Quix with products such as InfluxDB.